Sergio Aure

 Sergio Aure Esquerre (born 20 August 1986) is a Spanish footballer who plays as a goalkeeper for Aldeana.

 Career

-In 2009, Aure signed for Kitchee, Hong Kong's most successful club, where he made 14 league appearances and scored 0 goals, after playing for Badalona in the Spanish third division.
+In 2009, Aure signed for Kitchee, Hong Kong's most successful club, where he made 14 league appearances, after playing for Badalona in the Spanish third division.

 In 2010, he signed for Moldovan side Milsami after playing for Comarca de Níjar in the Spanish fourth division.

 In 2013, he signed for Spanish fifth division team Vinaròs.

 Before the 2016 season, Aure signed for Skallagrímur in the Icelandic fifth division.

 In 2017, he signed for Spanish seventh division outfit Aldeana.